andrew/ultimate-awesome/README.md

 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
 - [awesome-custom-search-engines](https://github.com/davzoku/awesome-custom-search-engines) - 🏃💨 List of custom search engines & shortcuts to improve your daily workflow.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation (AC) & Mixture of Experts (MoE).
+- [awesome-faraday](https://github.com/lostisland/awesome-faraday) - A curated list of awesome middleware and adapters for Faraday.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.